GeopJr/SveltePress/pages/guide/03 - extending/02 - theme.md

 ##### index.svelte

-Well, thats the index.svelte which will **REPLACE** the one at `src/routes/` folder of the project.
+This is the index.svelte which will **REPLACE** the one at `src/routes/` folder of the project.

 ##### meta/package.json

 Include your dependencies here.
-SveltePress only needs the `devDependencies` and/or `dependencies` keys, feel free to fill the rest with anything you'd like (eg. author, name, version etc.).
-Any scripts won't be ran by SveltePress.
+SveltePress only needs the `devDependencies` and/or `dependencies` keys; feel free to fill the rest with anything you'd like (eg. author, name, version etc.).
+Any scripts won't be run by SveltePress.

 The dependencies will be added to the package.json at root.